ZeroLiam/viscrypto_iot/README.md

 **Vue/Electron (electron-vue)** Same as Vuido: developed in Vue, compiled in Electron, and built for the three main OS (Mac/Windows/Linux).

+More about electron-vue and the doc can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/en/).

 To run a new desktop app, do the following:

 1. Go to `desktop_app/`